 TGbe editor: Please update the following paragraphs in this subclause as shown below:

 The Link ID Info Present subfield is set to 1 if the Link ID Info subfield is present in the Common Info field.
-Otherwise, the Link ID Info Present subfield is set to 0.[4102]
+Otherwise, the Link ID Info Present subfield is set to 0.
+A non-AP STA sets the Link ID Info Present subfield to 0 in a transmitted Basic variant Multi-Link element.[4102]

 The BSS Parameters Change Count Present subfield is set to 1 if the BSS Parameters Change Count subfield is present in the Common Info field.
-Otherwise, the BSS Parameters Change Count Present subfield is set to 0.[4102]
+Otherwise, the BSS Parameters Change Count Present subfield is set to 0.
+A non-AP STA sets the BSS Parameters Change Count Present subfield to 0 in a transmitted Basic variant Multi-Link element.[4102]

 TGbe editor: Please update the following paragraph in this subclause as shown below:

 [4102]The format of the Link ID Info subfield is defined in Figure 9-788ej (Link ID info subfield format).
-The Link ID subfield indicates the link identifier of the AP that transmits the Basic variant Multi-Link element or the nontransmitted BSSID in the same multiple BSSID set as the AP that transmits the Basic variant Multi- Link element and affiliated with the MLD that is described in the Multi-Link element.
-Link ID Info subfield in the Common info field is not present if the Basic variant Multi-Link element is sent by the non-AP STA.
+The Link ID subfield indicates the link identifier of the AP that is affiliated with the MLD which is described in the Basic variant Multi-Link element and is one of the following:

+the AP that transmitted the Basic variant Multi-Link element and is not a member of a multiple BSSID set.

+the AP that transmitted the Basic variant Multi-Link element and corresponds to the transmitted BSSID in a multiple BSSID set.

+the AP that corresponds to a nontransmitted BSSID that is a member of the same multiple BSSID set as the AP that transmitted the Multiple BSSID element containing the Nontransmitted BSSID Profile which includes the Basic variant Multi- Link element.

 TGbe editor: Please update the following paragraph in this subclause as shown below:

-[4102]The BSS Parameters Change Count subfield in the Common Info field is an unsigned integer, initialized to 0, that increments when a critical update occurs to the operational parameters for the AP that transmits the Basic variant Multi-Link element or the nontransmitted BSSID in the same multiple BSSID set as the AP that transmits the Basic variant Multi-Link element and affiliated with an MLD that is described in the Multi-Link element.
-The critical updates are defined in 11.2.3.15 (TIM Broadcast).
-The BSS Parameters Change Count subfield in the Common info field is not present if the Basic variant Multi-Link element is sent by the non-AP STA.
+[4102]The BSS Parameters Change Count subfield in the Common Info field is one octet in length and carries an unsigned integer, initialized to 0.
+The value carried in the subfield is incremented when a critical update (as defined in 11.2.3.15 (TIM Broadcast)) occurs to the operational parameters for the AP that is affiliated with an MLD which is described in the Basic variant Multi-Link element and is one of the following:

+the AP that transmitted the Basic variant Multi-Link element and is not a member of a multiple BSSID set.

+the AP that transmitted BSSID in a multiple BSSID set and corresponds to the transmitted BSSID in a multiple BSSID set.

+the AP that corresponds to a nontransmitted BSSID that is a member of the same multiple BSSID set as the AP that transmitted the Multiple BSSID element containing the Nontransmitted BSSID Profile which includes the Basic variant Multi-Link element.